XinqiL/rhombus-frontend/README.md

 This README provides a comprehensive guide for setting up a React application powered by Vite, integrated seamlessly with Firebase, including Firebase Storage.

+## DEMO

+- This app is deployed by Netlify and heroku which can be viewed at https://regexwizard.netlify.app
+- The video demo can be viewed at https://drive.google.com/file/d/1TfjuKZt4WgcbP8Uo-ykoJevBwaRTFz2p/view?usp=drive_link

 ## Prerequisites

 Before beginning, ensure you have installed: